aeshirey/aeshirey.github.io/_posts/2020-10-20-messagepack-and-pyo3.md

 Again, gzipping significantly reduces the size.
 Now that there's variation in the data, we don't see as stark a contrast: MP is now 79% the size of JSON.

 ## Performance
 This post doesn't address the performance implications of ser/de of a large/complex data structure into the two formats nor the gzipping from Python if you want to further reduce size.
-That's covered in my next post.
+That's covered in my next post, [Benchmarking MsgPack vs JSON in Rust](https://aeshirey.github.io/code/2020/11/25/benchmarkng-msgpack-vs-json-in-rust.html).